softwrengr/CircularTimeView/README.md

 # <b>CircularTimeView</b>

-CircularTimeView is an android version library for showing time in clock view. you can set and choose time from clock view. you can also customiz the clock view as per your requirements.
+</b>CircularTimeView is an android version library for showing time in clock view. you can set and choose time from clock view. you can also customiz the clock view as per your requirements.</b>

 # <b>How to use</b>